learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 should return all of the ingredient instances

-### `IngredientRecipe`
+### `RecipeIngredient`
-IngredientRecipe is the join between an ingredient and a recipe.
-This is a has-many-through relationship Build the following methods on the IngredientRecipe class
+RecipeIngredient is the join between an ingredient and a recipe.
+This is a has-many-through relationship Build the following methods on the RecipeIngredient class

-- `IngredientRecipe.all`
+- `RecipeIngredient.all`
-should return all of the IngredientRecipe instances
+should return all of the RecipeIngredient instances
-- `IngredientRecipe#ingredient`
+- `RecipeIngredient#ingredient`
 should return the ingredient instance
-- `IngredientRecipe#recipe`
+- `RecipeIngredient#recipe`
 should return the recipe instance

 ### `Allergen`